Abu Dhabi UAE Travel Guide

 2-5 AED per trip.

-Strategies to help manage costs during your visit.
+Strategies to help handle the costs during your visit.

 Utilize Abu Dhabi's affordable the mass transit system.